 - Wearing a heavy backpack for movement

-- Playing with weighted items (rice bag on the lap while sitting or heavy blanket for sleep)
+- Playing with a weighted rice bag on the lap or a heavy blanket when sleeping

-Visual components: Visual stimulation is important but needs to be planned carefully as it can often be overwhelming.
-Using torches to look at books, using dot-to-dots or mazes to narrow visual attention, and using solid colors in the child’s room are all good examples of a visual sensory diet.
+Visual components – Using torches to look at books, using dot-to-dots or mazes to narrow visual attention, and using solid colors in the child’s room are all good examples of a visual sensory diet.

-Auditory components: This can be in form of providing ‘white noise’ or music through a player or using noise reduction headphones.
+Auditory components in the form of ‘white noise’ or music through a player or noise reduction headphones.

 Treatment Options for Children with Autism